 By Amanda Gordon, Bloomberg News

-The Museum will honor the achievements of two financial leaders in both the public and private sectors at its annual gala on January 12, 2016.
-Robert Rubin will receive the Whitehead Award for Distinguished Public Service and Financial Leadership and Charles Schwab will receive the Museum's new Financial Innovation Award.
+The Museum of American Finance will honor the achievements of two financial leaders in both the public and private sectors at its annual gala on February 6, 2018 at Cipriani Wall Street.

 On Sunday, January 14, the Museum of American Finance's facility sustained significant water damage from flooding that resulted from a burst heating pipe on the fourth floor of its building at 48 Wall Street in New York City.
 The museum’s archives were not in any way affected by the water, nor were any artifacts or documents on display damaged by the flooding.
 Please note that the Museum's events will proceed as scheduled.
 Check our Events page for updated locations.

 Visit this unique museum that chronicles the development and achievements of America's financial system.
 The Museum of American Finance is housed within a landmarked 1929 building designed by Benjamin Wistar Morris that was once the Bank of New York & Trust Company.
 The Museum features displays on the financial markets, money, banking, entrepreneurship and Alexander Hamilton, as well as rotating exhibits.
 There is a regular series of lectures and tours.

 Why Museum of American Finance is a Top Museum: The museum's permanent collection includes stocks, bonds, currency, checks, prints, engravings, photographs, and more that tell the history of finance in America.
 Permanent exhibits on financial markets, money, banking, entrepreneurship and Alexander Hamilton are complemented by traveling exhibits, group classes on financial topics, walking tours of NYC's financial landmarks, and lectures by experts in the field.